 - Mentor project descriptions must each be submitted by February 2, 2018

 Deadline for student applications and recommendation forms is February 2, 2018

 - Notifications will be made by Feburary 15, 2018

-- Student work on the internship will begin after the Petascale Institute to be held late May / early June
+- Student work on the internship will begin after the Petascale Institute to be held May 21 - June 1, 2018 at NCSA

 - Students will work full-time over the summer and up to eight hours per week during the academic year